-In the second week a group of backend/frontend developers starts implementing functionality from the milestone.
-At this moment they already have RAML documentation for the REST API which regulates client-server communications and HTML/CSS for the UI.
-After server side and client side code was finished QA engineer starts verification of the functionality from the milestone using previously written test cases.
-If there are any bugs found by QA engineer, backend and/or frontend developers immediately fix them.
-When all test cases passed successfully milestone is considered to be finished.
+In the second week a group of backend/frontend developers starts implementing the functionality from this milestone.
+At this moment, they already have RAML documentation for the REST of the API which regulates client-server communications and HTML/CSS for the UI.
+After the server side and client side code was finished the QA engineer starts verification of the functionality from the milestone using the previously written test cases.
+If there are any bugs found by the QA engineer, backend and/or frontend developers immediately fix them.
+When all test cases have passed successfully, the milestone is considered to be finished.

 We used this approach on different projects, both smaller ones (3-4 months) and bigger ones (>12 months).
 It proved to be efficient for all sizes of projects.
 This approach allows everyone to stay focused on a small functional block and to keep in mind all the tiniest details related to this block.